Unilever has been through something of a PR disaster in recent weeks.

 - Core market growth: Unilever sells soap, ice cream and other products that people are likely to keep buying forever, so these markets should grow roughly in line with the global economy, which has grown by around 3% per year over the last 50 years

-- High growth markets: Unilever has a significant footprint in emerging markets as well as 40% of revenues coming from the higher growth markets of India, China and the US.
+- High-growth markets: Unilever has a significant footprint in emerging markets as well with 40% of revenues coming from the higher-growth markets of India, China and the US.
 Underlying sales growth in India and China has been in the high single-digits for at least the last five years.
-On that basis, I assume that Unilever's has the potential to grow by mid-single-digits for many years.
+On that basis, I assume that Unilever has the potential to grow by mid-single-digits for many years.

 - Return on capital: Although Unilever's net ROCE has declined in recent years, I think it's reasonable to assume that it stabilises close to its current level, perhaps at 14%.